-Across all of our themes and work, we strive to provide an offer that is open and accessible to all.
-We target unreached groups and diverse communities, making sure there is equality of opportunity for everyone to enjoy, learn and take part.
+We showcase best practice in all aspects of equality and are welcoming and inclusive to all.

 We are passionate about what we do and support the delivery of a whole range of events and programmes.
-We work with partners across Yorkshire with a focus on Education, Health & Wellbeing, Heritage and Participation.
+We work with partners across Yorkshire with a focus on health and wellbeing, education, heritage and participation.